LeeviHalme/tiralabra/.github/docs/REPORT_6.md

 Next week I'll work on implementing the sin, cos, min and max functions as well as custom variables.
 I will also work on the project documentation and make final adjustements before final return.

 Time Spent: Approximately 4 hours

+## Questions

+- What is an appropriate amount of algorithm tests?
+I have both basic and advanced tests for the Shunting Yard algorithm and the RPN evaluator, but I'm not sure if I should add more tests (and also what to test).